 High Blood Pressure (Hypertension)

 Those with high blood pressure have an excessive force of blood flow against the walls of their blood vessels.
-"Hypertension" means high blood pressure, or a blood pressure greater than the 95 percent for age, weight and height.
+"Hypertension" means high blood pressure, or a blood pressure greater than the 95 percent for age, gender, and height.

 The guidelines published by the government in 2017 recommended an echocardiogram (heart test) on all children before starting hypertension medicine due to the risk for organ damage.